Inklingo

 Lucha vs. Batalla vs. Guerra

 Learners often confuse 'lucha', 'batalla', and 'guerra'.
-Remember that 'lucha' is the most general for effort against difficulty.
-'Batalla' implies a more specific, often personal or prolonged hardship, while 'guerra' suggests a larger-scale, more intense conflict.
+Remember that 'lucha' is the most general term for effort against difficulty.
+'Batalla' implies a longer, more sustained effort against a specific challenge, while 'guerra' suggests a more intense, ongoing fight, often against an abstract enemy.

 Learn Spanish with Inklingo